jfreake/Gmail-Whitelist-Script/README.md

 When it scans the SPAM box hourly, it does a few things:
 1. Any senders of messages that have the "Whitelist" label get added to the whitelist DB.
 2. Any messages from addresses in the DB get moved out of the SPAM box and put in the inbox with a whitelist label.
-3. Any messages that have a known spammy wird in it, get deleted right away.
+3. Any messages that have a known spammy word in it, get deleted right away.

 INSTRUCTIONS
 - Clean out your SPAM box before running this.
 Gscript is slow and it will take a long time to sift through thousands of messages.
 It works best below 200 messages.